Jovanni-Sanchez/Jovanni-Sanchez/readme.md

 <p>
 <b>Hi</b>, welcome to my profile.
 I'm currently a high school junior and learning C++.
 I made this account for my computer science course, but I decide I would personalize it a little.
-I like urbarn exploration, coding, learning, and video games.
+I like coding, learning, and video games.
 </p>

 <table>